-Assistive Listening Devices, Assistive Listening Systems, Alerting Devices

-Assistive listening devices (ALDs), assistive listening systems (ALSs), and alerting devices, broadly, are devices that assist people with hearing loss with managing specific listening environments or situations in which conventional devices are inadequate or inappropriate.
-ALDs or ALSs can be used at work, home, places of employment, or places of entertainment and can be used to improve the signal-to-noise ratio, counteract the effect of distance, or minimize the effect of poor acoustics (e.g., reverberation).
+Assistive Listening Devices, Assistive Listening Systems, and Alerting Devices signal-to-noise ratio, counteract the effect of distance, or minimize the effect of poor acoustics (e.g., reverberation).
 These devices may be for personal use or for groups (wide area).
 Alerting devices typically utilize light, intense sound, or vibration to connect or signal the person with hearing loss about events in their environment, and can be connected to phones, lights, doorbells, smoke alarms, etc. The FDA does not regulate ALDs, ALS, and alerting devices, although some devices, such as captioned telephones, may have to comply with the Federal Communications Commission (FCC) regulations.
 These devices can be purchased through retail outlets, online, and audiology practices.
 In some circumstances, these devices are available for reduced cost through government agencies.